g22-yello/Medical-Insurance-Cost-Prediction-Excel-Python-/README.md

 ---

 ## 📘 Overview
 The **IoMT Healthcare Monitoring and Security Dataset** represents real-world **Internet of Medical Things (IoMT)** environments where patient data is collected through interconnected medical sensors.
-This project focuses on **predicting patient health status** and analyzing the physiological and behavioral factors contributing to health risk levels.

-It combines **Excel-based data analysis and dashboarding** with **Python-based machine learning modeling**, offering both analytical and visual insights into patient health dynamics.
+This project predicts patient health status and analyzes the vital signs and medical history contributing to different health risk levels.
+It combines Excel-based data analysis and dashboarding with Python-based machine learning to uncover key health indicators and predict risk categories such as Healthy, At Risk, and Critical.

 ---